-Finally part 3 of our 3 part rescue clinic!
+Finally, part 3 of our rescue clinic!
 So far you have learned a couple basic rescue skills from how to escape a belay to how to do a pick off: getting a stranded climber off a route from below.
 In part 3 you will learn how to build a haul system starting with a 3:1 system.
 Haul systems are used in rescues from above your stranded climber.
 These systems are frequently used in Alpine settings including crevasse rescue however can be very handy in a multi-pitch environment.

 Who is this for?
 Anyone with the basic understanding of belaying.
 Even if you have only belayed in a climbing gym this class is still for you.
 Ages 12+

 Dates: offered various weekends through out the year and one free clinic with donations to benefit the Carolina Climbers Coalition

 **Private dates available as well

 **Group rate discounts start for groups of 6

 ** This course requires a minimum of 4 guests, if the class minimum is not met, you are welcome to reschedule or accept price increase based on number of participants signed up for the course.